joneireis/ai-portifolio-crypto/README.md

 3.  **DeFi Operations Guide:**
     -   For specific instructions on how to register Lending, Staking, or Uniswap V3 LP positions, visit the **"Guia DeFi"** page (`http://localhost:3003/guia-defi`).

-## Daily Portfolio Snapshot
+## Automated Daily Portfolio Snapshot

-To populate the "Evolução do Portfólio" chart on the Dashboard, you need to run a script that takes a snapshot of your portfolio's total value.
-This script should be run periodically (e.g., once a day).
+The "Evolução do Portfólio" chart on the Dashboard is populated by an automated snapshot process.
+A scheduler running in the backend automatically takes a snapshot of your portfolio's total value at a configurable interval.

-1.  **Execute the snapshot script:**
-    ```bash
-    docker-compose exec backend python scripts/take_snapshot.py
-    ```
-    You can set up a cron job or a similar scheduler on your host system to run this command automatically.
+You can view the execution logs of this process and adjust its interval on the **"Settings"** page (`http://localhost:3003/settings`).

 ## Local Development (Without Docker)